Lightning Lane & Genie+ at Disney World Guide & FAQ

 What changes have been made to Disability Access Service?

-Two new features have debuted with Disability Access Service (DAS): pre-arrival registration and planning via live video chart and a same-day DAS return time self-selection tool.
+Two features have debuted with Disability Access Service (DAS): pre-arrival registration and planning via live video chart and a same-day DAS return time self-selection tool.
 These have now launched–read about them in Guide to Disability Access Service (DAS) at Walt Disney World.

 Disney said: “We’ve been listening to your feedback — you want planning to be easier, you want more flexibility and you want better tools to help you make the most of your visit — and that’s exactly what Disney Genie is here to do.”
 Is it really, though?!?